Will the Infrastructure Bill Raise Your Crypto Taxes?

 What about Section 6050I?

 Section 6050I was initially created to discourage large, in-person cash transactions.
-If applied to digital assets, it’s likely that this regulation will heavily discourage swaps, as it requires participants to give away sensitive information to exchanges or recipients.
+It’s likely that applying this regulation to cryptocurrency will heavily discourage peer-to-peer swaps, as it requires participants to give away sensitive information.

 Consider the following scenario.